tracymu/api-tutorial/_posts/2017-04-05-debugging.md

 (byebug)
 ```

-Dig deeper in the Byebug console and inspect the first movie in the `@results`
+Dig deeper in the Byebug console and inspect the first song in the `@results`

 ```
 (byebug) @results[0]